 As Co-Chair since 2008 of the Book Division of the National Writers Union, Hasbrouck has been active in the NWU's legislative and policy advocacy and litigation work for writers in the USA and abroad, including representing the NWU at meetings of the International Federation of Reproduction Rights Organizations and with the U.K. Intellectual Property Office, testifying before the U.S. Copyright Office on issues related to writers' rights and economic interests, and coordinating the NWU's role in the successful coalition effort to oppose and overturn the unfair proposed settlement of the Google Book Search lawsuit.

-The Practical Nomad series of books by Edward Hasbrouck is published by Avalon Travel Publishing, the leading publisher in the USA of guidebooks for independent travellers in North America and worldwide.
-Other Avalon Travel Publishing guidebook imprints include Moon Handbooks, Rick Steves' Guides, Living Abroad In..., Road Trip USA, The Peoples Guide to Mexico, and Foghorn Outdoors.
+The Practical Nomad series of books by Edward Hasbrouck is published by Avalon Travel Publishing, a division of the Hachette Book Group.
+Other Avalon Travel imprints include Moon Handbooks, Rick Steves' Guides, Living Abroad In..., Road Trip USA, The Peoples Guide to Mexico, and Foghorn Outdoors.

 | Travel Tips